Little Girl Blue (album): Contemporary singles from the album

-'My Baby Just Cares for Me' would be released as a single (both in its original form and as a 12" remix) in 1987, and become a hit in the UK then Europe.
+"My Baby Just Cares for Me" would be released as a single (both in its original form and as a 12" remix) in 1987, and become a hit in the UK then Europe.
 The extended remix would go on to be included in the 2002 remaster of Little Girl Blue, renamed Jazz as Played in an Exclusive Side Street Club.

 Significant reissues

-My Baby Just Cares For Me (1987)
+My Baby Just Cares for Me (1987)

 This album was a simple re-issue of Little Girl Blue but with a new title, cover, and the tracks in a different order.
 This re-issue was occasioned by the success of the single 'My Baby Just Cares For Me' in 1987, and the album led with this track.
-'My Baby Just Cares For Me' - which closed the original edition of Little Girl Blue - became a top 10 hit in the United Kingdom after it was used in a 1987 perfume commercial.
+"My Baby Just Cares for Me" – which closed the original edition of Little Girl Blue – became a top 10 hit in the United Kingdom after it was used in a 1987 perfume commercial.
 This single then went on to hit the top 10 in several European single charts and peaked at number one in the Dutch Top 40.
 The album was released in the wake of this.
 In 1989, Cohodas reports, Simone hired Steven Ames Brown, a San Francisco lawyer who specialized in royalty recovery.
-Together they 'sued a California distributor, Street Level Trading, and the British- based Charly Records for breach of contract in a licensing deal made in 1987 for Nina’s Bethlehem recordings.
+Together they "sued a California distributor, Street Level Trading, and the British-based Charly Records for breach of contract in a licensing deal made in 1987 for Nina's Bethlehem recordings.
 The lawsuit charged that the two defendants were in breach of the deal and had committed fraud in the way they executed the arrangement.
-Nina claimed she was owed $200,000'.
-In a slight reversal, Nina 'had been so outspoken in criticizing Charly for failing to pay her proper royalties that the label filed a defamation suit against her in a London court and added Brown to the litigation, too, after he spoke out on her behalf.
-All the legal maneuvering tied up any royalty payments until Nina’s suit was settled for an undisclosed sum in the summer of 1990.
-As part of the settlement Charly dropped the defamation claims'.
+Nina claimed she was owed $200,000."
+In a slight reversal, Simone "had been so outspoken in criticizing Charly for failing to pay her proper royalties that the label filed a defamation suit against her in a London court and added Brown to the litigation, too, after he spoke out on her behalf.
+All the legal maneuvering tied up any royalty payments until Nina's suit was settled for an undisclosed sum in the summer of 1990.
+As part of the settlement Charly dropped the defamation claims."

 Little Girl Blue (1992 Extended Version)

-Little Girl Blue was reissued by Bethlehem in 1992 on CD (Bethlehem 30042), with the three additional tracks from the 1957 session which had previously appeared during the 1959-1962 period as 7" vinyl single tracks (either A Sides or B Sides) and on the vinyl compilation album Nina Simone and Her Friends.
+Little Girl Blue was reissued by Bethlehem in 1992 on CD (Bethlehem 30042), with the three additional tracks from the 1957 session which had previously appeared during the 1959–1962 period as 7"-vinyl single tracks (either A-sides or B-sides) and on the vinyl compilation album Nina Simone and Her Friends.